A Generalization of Martin's Axiom: The consistency of

 \begin{itemize}

 \it[(1)] $2^{\al_0}=\k$

-\it[(2)] $\textsc{MA}(\Upsilon)_{<2^{\al_0}}$ \end{itemize} \end{theorem}
+\it[(2)] $\MA^{1.5}_{<2^{\al_0}}$ \end{itemize} \end{theorem}

 The proof of Theorem \ref{mainthm} is an elaboration of the proof of the main theorem in \cite{ASP}.
 Our approach in that paper consisted in building a certain type of finite support forcing iteration $\la\mtcl P_\a\,:\,\a\leq\k\ra$ of length $\k$ (in a broad sense of `forcing iteration')\footnote{In the sense that $\mtcl P_\b$ is a regular extension of $\mtcl P_\a$ whenever $\a<\b\leq\k$.
-It follows of course that $\la\mtcl P_\a\,:\,\a\leq\k\ra$ is forcing--equivalent to a forcing iteration $\la\mtbb P_\a\,:\,\a\leq\k\ra$ in the ordinary sense (that is, such that $\mtbb P_{\a+1}\cong\mtbb P_\a\ast\dot{\mtbb Q}_\a$ for all $\a$, where $\dot{\mtbb Q}_\a$ is a $\mtbb P_\a$--name for a poset), but such a presentation of $\la\mtcl P_\a\,:\,\a\leq\k\ra$ is not really `natural'.} using what one may describe as finite ``symmetric'' systems of countable elementary substructures of a fixed $H(\k)$\footnote{This $\k$ is exactly the value that $2^{\al_0}$ attains at the end of the construction.} as side conditions.
+It follows of course that $\la\mtcl P_\a\,:\,\a\leq\k\ra$ is forcing--equivalent to a forcing iteration $\la\mtbb P_\a\,:\,\a\leq\k\ra$ in the ordinary sense (that is, such that $\mtbb P_{\a+1}\cong\mtbb P_\a\ast\dot{\mtbb Q}_\a$ for all $\a$, where $\dot{\mtbb Q}_\a$ is a $\mtbb P_\a$--name for a poset), but such a presentation of $\la\mtcl P_\a\,:\,\a\leq\k\ra$ is not really natural.} using what one may describe as finite ``symmetric'' systems of countable elementary substructures of a fixed $H(\k)$\footnote{This $\k$ is exactly the value that $2^{\al_0}$ attains at the end of the construction.} as side conditions.
 These systems of structures were added at the first stage $\mtcl P_0$ of the iteration.
-Roughly speaking, the fact that the supports of the conditions in the iteration was finite ensured that the inductive proofs of the relevant facts -- mainly the $\al_2$--c.c. of all $\mtcl P_\a$ and their properness -- went through.
-The use of the sets of structures as side conditions was crucial in the proof of properness.\footnote{For more on the motivation of this type of construction see \cite{ASP}.} Here we change the set--up from \cite{ASP} in various ways.
-One of the changes is the presence of a diamond--sequence which ensures that all proper posets with the $\al_2$--c.c. (with no restrictions on their size) occurring in the final extension have been dealt with at $\k$--many stages during the iteration.
-Of course, Theorem \ref{mainthm} shows also that all forcing axioms of the form $\textsc{MA}(\Upsilon)_{<\k}$, for a fixed reasonably defined cardinal $\k$, are consistent (relative to the consistency of $\textsc{ZFC}$).
-As far as we know, these axioms have not been considered in the literature before for $\k\geq\al_3$.
+Roughly speaking, the fact that the supports of the conditions in the iteration were finite ensured that the inductive proofs of the relevant facts -- mainly the $\al_2$--c.c.\ of all $\mtcl P_\a$ and their properness -- went through.
+The use of the sets of structures as side conditions was crucial in the proof of properness.\footnote{For more on the motivation of this type of construction see \cite{ASP}.}